Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/Footprint.rst

 .. figure:: /images/Footprint_Add_Raster_Layer.png
    :alt:  none
    :width: 100%
+   :align: center

-   Loading a raster layer to QGIS (click on image for larger image)
+   Loading a raster layer to QGIS (click on figure for larger image)

 -  Have a look at the **layers** (see lower left) - if you untick the